99designs/gqlgen/docs/content/recipes/subscriptions.md

 	// You can (and probably should) handle your channels in a central place outside of `schema.resolvers.go`.
 	// For this example we'll simply use a Goroutine with a simple loop. go func() {
+		// Handle deregistration of the channel here.
+Note the `defer` defer close(ch)

 		for {
 			// In our example we'll send the current time every second. time.Sleep(1 * time.Second)